 3. Product Choice

-Think about what you are up against, and how a slow fuse product will interact with it.
+When trying to determine how to take CBD oil, think about what you are up against, and how a slow fuse product will interact with it.
 Do you have anxiety during daytime hours?
 You will probably want to take CBD capsules in the morning so they can slowly begin working as you go about your day.
 Do you have trouble sleeping through the night?
 You will want to take CBD Capsules before dinner, so your body has time to process them before bed.

 When using CBD in a vaporizer, most consumers choose a “fix it on the fly” approach.
 Since it is so bioavailable, most consumers will experience almost instantaneous effects.
 Vaporizing CBD is great for people who don’t necessarily need regular relief from things like stress or anxiety as you can quickly get some CBD into your system on an as-needed basis.
 Vaping is also great if you’re not feeling any effects from taking CBD in other forms, as the results are immediate.